-(iii) Borrowings, including due to other banks and due to customers
+(iv) Financial liabilities, including due to other banks and due to customers

 The fair value of floating rate borrowings approximates their carrying amount.
-The estimated fair value of fixed interest-bearing deposits and other borrowings without quoted market price is based on discounted cash flows using interest rates for new debts with similar remaining maturity.
+The estimated fair value of fixed interest-bearing deposits and other financial liabilities without quoted market price is based on discounted cash flows using interest rates for new debts with similar remaining maturity.